 Special Assembly also passed a motion that all ministry units within the Presbyterian Church undertake the A Rocha Eco Church survey www.ecochurch.org.nz/self-assessment-worksheet and choose one action point from each suggested area to complete over the coming year.
 The suggested areas are: worship and teaching, church buildings, church land, community engagement and sustainable living.

-SEE ECO CHURCH INFO AND TRAINING EVENTS ON THE NZ ECO CHURCH WEBSITE.
+SEE ECO CHURCH INFO AND TRAINING - ONLINE AND IN-PERSON EVENTS - ON THE NZ ECO CHURCH WEBSITE.

 A Rocha Aotearoa